evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/client-types/type-aliases/TevmClient.md

 > **TevmClient**: `object`

-A local EVM instance running in the browser or Node.js.
-Akin to anvil or ganache
+A local EVM instance running in the browser, Bun, or Node.js.
+Akin to anvil or ganache.
+The TevmClient interface is a unified interface that all Clients implement.
+This provides a consistent developer experience no matter how you are using Tevm.

-- Runs in browser bun and node.js environments
-- Network forking to fork any EVM compatible network
-- Supports most ethereum JSON-RPC methods

 ## See

- - [createMemoryClient](https://todo.todo) for documentation on creating an in memory Tevm instance
+[guide](TevmClient.md) for more documentation on clients
- - [createTevmClient](https://todo.todo) for documentation on creating an client for talking to a remote Tevm instance over HTTP

 #### JSON-RPC